 So there you have it, my Blue Apron family plan review.
 Overall, I don’t think I would use Blue Apron again, but I do think they have quite a few perks that may appeal to others.
 If you want to invite me over for dinner though, I won’t object!

 Try out the Blue Apron family plan for yourself.
-You can use our link and get $30 off your first order!
+You can use our link to save money on your first order!

 Photos courtesy of Kim Studdard.